Our Current Research Projects

 • A double blinded, randomized controlled trial to test the efficacy of an intra-operative injection of Ropivaciane® on post-operative pain management.

-Canadian Spine Outcomes and Research Network Prospective Database
+Canadian Spine Outcomes and Research Network (CSORN) Prospective Database

 • A prospective patient data collection effort that consecutively enrolls all consenting, adult, surgical patients at CESC.
 We are the second largest contributor to this database, and work with spinal surgeons in 20 different sites across Canada to maintain it.